Cross Creek Wildlife Management Area

-Cross Creek Wildlife Management Area is located on 630 acre in Brooke County near Wellsburg, West Virginia.
+Cross Creek Wildlife Management Area, named after Cross Creek which flows through its southern part, is located on 630 acre in Brooke County near Wellsburg, West Virginia.
 Mixed hardwoods cover most of the former strip mine site.
 The rolling terrain is punctuated with a few highwalls and ponds.
 Cross Creek WMA can be reached by State Route 7 about 6 mi northeast of Wellsburg.